swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 ### Generalized property-wrapper initialization from a projection

-This proposal adds `init(projectedValue:)` as a new property-wrapper initialization mechanism from a projected value for function arguments.
-This mechanism could also be used to support definite initialization from a projected value for properties and local variables:
+This proposal adds `init(projectedValue:)` as a new property-wrapper initialization mechanism for function parameters.
+This mechanism could also be used to support initialization from a projected value for properties and local variables via [definite initialization](https://en.wikipedia.org/wiki/Definite_assignment_analysis):

 ```swift
 struct TextEditor {